akkamo/akkamo/gitbook/best-practices/module-config.md

 So what's happening here?
 Inside the root of our configuration, `com.mycompany.httpServer`, two configuration blocks are defined.
 Each configuration block represents the configuration of single `HttpConnection` service.
-Name of the configuration block (e.g. `httpConnection`) represents the *key*, under which the connection will be registered into the *Akkamo context* and under which will be available for injection.
+Name of the configuration block (e.g. `httpConnection`) represents the *alias*, under which the connection will be registered into the *Akkamo context* and under which will be available for injection.
 Same function have the *aliases*, under which the connection is also available for injection.
-Next, notice the `default` config key.
-When one of the configuration is marked as *default*, it is registered and can be injected without explicitly specifying the *key*.
+Next, notice the `default` config alias.
+When one of the configuration is marked as *default*, it is registered and can be injected without explicitly specifying the *alias*.
 Note that it should be always possible to mark only one configuration as *default*.
-When only one configuration is present, it should be also considered as *default* without explicitly specifying the `default` key.
+When only one configuration is present, it should be also considered as *default* without explicitly specifying the `default` alias.

 Based on the recommendations and configuration example above, let's show how our configured services can be injected: